An electrocardiogram (ECG) is a simple test that can be used to check your heart's rhythm and electrical activity.

 - a stress or exercise ECG – carried out while you're using an exercise bike or treadmill

-- an ambulatory ECG – the electrodes are connected to a small portable machine worn at your waist so your heart can be monitored at home for 1 or more days
+- an ambulatory ECG (sometimes called a Holter monitor) – the electrodes are connected to a small portable machine worn at your waist so your heart can be monitored at home for 1 or more days

 The type of ECG you have will depend on your symptoms and the heart problem suspected.